-The following table sets forth a summary of our payment obligations pursuant to the severance agreements:
+The following table sets forth a summary of our payment obligations pursuant to the severance agreements as of December 31, 2020:

-Terminated For Cause or Resigned Without Good Death or Terminated without Cause or Resigned with Reason (1)(2) Disability Good Reason (1)(2) Retirement (3) Pro-rated cash incentive plan compensation at target No Yes Yes Yes Cash severance No No Yes No Continued medical and dental benefits No Yes Yes No Continued vesting of restricted stock No No No Yes Immediate vesting of restricted stock No Yes Yes No Continued vesting of LTIP units No No No Yes Immediate vesting of LTIP units No Yes Yes No Continued vesting of PSUs No No Yes Yes Immediate vesting of PSUs No Yes No No Modified tax-gross up N.A.
+Terminated For Cause or Resigned Without Good Reason (1)(2) Death or Disability Terminated without Cause or Resigned with Good Reason (1)(2) Retirement (3) Pro-rated cash incentive plan compensation at target No Yes Yes Yes Cash severance No No Yes No Continued medical and dental benefits No Yes Yes No Continued vesting of restricted stock No No No Yes Immediate vesting of restricted stock No Yes Yes No Continued vesting of LTIP units No No No Yes Immediate vesting of LTIP units No Yes Yes No Continued vesting of PSUs No No Yes Yes Immediate vesting of PSUs No Yes No No Modified tax-gross up N.A.
 N.A.
 (4) N.A